No One Dies Alone Program Gaining Volunteers in the Area

 Kelly Wolfe says she had a similar feeling.
 “I know that this is what i want to do.
 It’s just like calling me, you can do something here.
 You can help."

+Good Samaritan holds training events for potential volunteers throughout the year.
 Officials remind if this volunteer opportunity isn't suited for you, there are plenty of other ways to get involved.